 We will increase the size (diameter) of the sanitary sewer pipes, which are currently undersized for the existing and future wastewater flows.
 This increased capacity will accommodate the full flow from the York Street Lift Station force main and relieve venting issues on Sixth Avenue.

-Water mains are being replaced on 5th Avenue between Church and Princess Street with larger diameter pipes because the current pipes are undersized for current and future demand.
+Water mains are being replaced with larger diameter pipes because the current pipes are undersized for current and future demand.

 We are extending the storm sewer along 5th Avenue from Turner Street to Minto Park to alleviate surface drainage issues in this area.

 2. Water and Sewer Upgrades – 3rd Avenue

 We will replace the sanitary sewer because inspection reports have indicated severe sagging and deformities in the existing pipe.

 For both projects you can expect: